raspberrypilearning/documenting-your-code/en/step_9.md

 To get started lets create an **about** page which will display some details about the project and where to find out more information.

+--- task ---

-+ Create a new file called `about.rst`.
+Create a new file called `about.rst`.

+--- /task ---

+--- task ---

-+ Add a title to the page:
+Add a title to the page:

 ```
 About this project
 ==================
 ```

+--- /task ---

+--- task ---

-+ Add some content about the project e.g.
+Add some content about the project e.g.

 ```
 Deck of cards is set of classes for creating playing cards.
 ```

+--- /task ---

+--- task ---

-+ Perhaps add a hyperlink to the projects sourcecode.
+Perhaps add a hyperlink to the projects sourcecode.

 ```
 You can create this project yourself by visiting `this page <https://projects.raspberrypi.org/en/projects/deck-of-cards>`_.
 ```

+--- /task ---

 --- collapse ---